 America was not alone; France, Britain and other European countries have conquered territories for money and prestige.
 The difference with the US was that we had a major hang up over colonization; we had been a colony, and to entertain ideas of an empire was seen to be a perversion of the ideals of Washington and Lincoln.

 So, how to reconcile present political realities with ideology?
 Easy; with smoke and mirrors of course!
-To be honest, even Theodore Roosevelt was slightly sympathetic towards some sort of independence.
-Then again, The U.S Congress declared Cuba’s independence before Spain even moved, a bad omen in retrospect.
+To be honest, even Theodore Roosevelt was slightly sympathetic toward some sort of independence.
+Then again, The US Congress declared Cuba’s independence before Spain even moved, a bad omen in retrospect.
 By 1900, work on a constitution began in earnest.
 The Constitution took a page out of the American document; this was not to appease their benefactors but a reflection of a long held fascination with the American experiment.
-Throughout the 19th century, intellectuals all over Latin America looked to the US constitution as an example and even Cuban rebellions in the 19th century echoed the ideals of the American constitution.
+Throughout the 19th century, intellectuals all over Latin America looked to the US constitution as an example, and even Cuban rebellions in the 19th century echoed the ideals of the American constitution.

 Too bad it would be for naught.

 Idealism was going to get jumped in the alleyway of realpolitik when the American government passed the now infamous Platt Amendment in 1901.
 The American government presumably passed the law after someone realized that the island nation could use some help with its bourgeoning nepotism industry.
 Orville Platt, a senator and the namesake to the amendment…

 …promptly came to the rescue and gave an impassioned speech over the evils of self-determination and brought the house down with the now legendary one-liner ,“What; no sugar?!”
 (Not really.)